makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

   ~> the subsequent text-LM is unnecessary
 * We introduce WhiSPA (Whisper with Semantic and Psychological Alignment)
-* a novel audio training objective: contrastive loss with an LM embedding as a teacher.
+* a novel audio training objective: contrastive loss with an LM embedding as a teacher
 * Using over 500k speech segments from mental health audio interviews
 * aligning Whisper's latent space with
   * SBERT semantic representations from a text autoencoder (SBERT) and